dotink/inKWell-2.0/external/docs/getting_started/responses.md

 ### One-by-One {#single_header}

-In addition to adding them in bulk, you can add them slectively throughout the code and leave the argument out completely:
+You can also add headers more slectively throughout the code and ignore in the invocation.

 ```php
 $this['response']->setHeader('X-Custom-Header', 'No idea what this does');